 SOCIAL MEDIA – A WHOLE NEW WORLD

-My 10+ years of experience at the design agency allowed me to recognize that social media was an incredibly powerful tool that I could harness for my business.
+My 10+ years of experience at the design agency allowed me to recognize that social media was a potent tool that I could harness for my business.
 My journey started quietly.
-I read, I studied, and I watched and learned all I could after my kids went to bed.
+I read, studied, watched and learned all I could after my kids went to bed.

 I attended my first conference in 2015 (shoutout to @imedia) and instantly felt like I had found my people.
 They didn’t judge me for grabbing my phone and taking a shot of the swag (or my coffee)!

 My mind was blown!
-The speakers at the conference were so in tune with what was going on in the world of social media marketing, and the vibe was so positive.
+The speakers were so in-tune with what was going on in the world of social media marketing.
+The experience was so positive.
 I was able to meet tons of talented professionals.
 Witnessing this thriving group of creators and marketers in Edmonton made me feel like I could do it too!

-The conference really gave me the push I needed to start propelling myself, and to finally make the decision to launch my business.
+The conference gave me the push I needed to decide to launch my business finally.

 Get Social YEG was my Christmas baby, launching on December 27, 2016.

 FYI – I launched my Instagram even before I had a website!
 (Pro Tip – make sure you confirm your username is available BEFORE you purchase your domain)

 BEFORE LONG, I TOOK ON MY FIRST CLIENT, THEN MY SECOND, AND THEN MY THIRD.

 Entrepreneurship gave me so much adrenaline that I swear I lived off it for those first six months on business.
 During the day, I still worked full-time at the design agency job and night, I took on a full-time workload for my own business.
 Coffee was my fuel and saving grace.